SupercomputingWales/intro-mpi/_episodes/03-mpi_point.md

 - Data length can be zero to many MBs.
 - Messages can have tag identifiers to further identify them.

 The send and receives **have** to work in partnership.
-Without a receive to pick up the data from the send (and it is blocking) the code will hit a deadlock with the code not able to progress with both MPI tasks waiting for their communications to complete.
+Without a receive to pick up the data from the (blocking) send the code will hit a deadlock with the code not able to progress with both MPI tasks waiting for their communications to complete.
 Therefore every send must have a receive (and vice-versa).

-There is also a special `MPI_ANY_SOURCE` to recieve from any sender.
+There is also a special `MPI_ANY_SOURCE` to receive from any sender.

 ## Tagging

-Tags allow messages to further identified and can be used to make messages are read in the correct order.
+Tags allow messages to be further identified and can be used to make messages read in the correct order.
 There is no guarantee messages arrive in the order they were sent.
 Tags can have any value but ideally should be identifiable uniquely so errors in communication can be traced if the tag number is given.

 A special tag identifier `MPI_ANY_TAG` can ignore tag number.